Working with Build Queue

 In TeamCity, build queue is a list of builds that were triggered, or launched manually, and are waiting to be started.
 TeamCity distributes them to compatible build agents as soon as they become idle.
 A queued build is assigned to an agent at the moment it is started on the agent; no preassignment is made while the build is waiting in the build queue.

 Access the Queue page from the top navigation bar.
 This page shows the list of builds waiting to be run and displays the following information for each build:

 The position in the queue, which also serves as a link to the Build Results page.

 The source branch name (if available).

 A linkable path in the hierarchy: all parent subprojects and the build configuration.

 Time to start: the estimated wait duration.
 Hovering over the estimated time value shows a tooltip with the following information:

 The link to the planned agent.

 If the current build is a part of a build chain and the builds it depends on are not finished yet, a corresponding note will be displayed.
-For some builds, like the builds that have never been run before, TeamCity cannot estimate possible duration, so the respective message will be displayed in the tooltip, for example:
+For some builds, like the builds that have never been run before, TeamCity cannot estimate possible duration, so the respective message will be displayed in the tooltip.